chongtzezhao/wireless-ap-raspi/README.md

 #### If you encounter errors at any point, please refer to the [section](#ERRORS) at the bottom

+# [IMPT] NOTE: REMEMBER TO REBOOT AFTER EACH MAIN STEP

 ## Step 0: Connecting to Wifi
 **Skip this if you have an ethernet connection**